Edited by Sean, Eng, Dougie, Doug Collins and 2 others

-- 1Open up your browser and jump on over to steam's main pageAdvertisement
+- 1Open up your browser and jump on over to steam's main pageSteam Powered.Advertisement

-- 4Now you are downloading into your download folder, which is a folder called Downloads by default if you are on Windows and found in Windows explorer under Users/(your username)/Downloads.
+- 4Now you are downloading Stream into your download folder, which is a folder called "Downloads" by default.
+If you are on Windows, you will find the "Downloads" folder in Windows explorer under Users/(your username)/Downloads.

-- 3Make sure you have the indicated required space free (450 megabytes) and click the install button and the installer will take care of the rest in a short period of time.
+- 3The installer will take care of the rest in a short period of time.

 Set Up Your Profile

-- Add a showcase of your favorite screenshots that you've taken using Steam's overlay (F12 by default when you are in game and using Steam)
+- Add a showcase of your favorite screenshots you've taken using Steam's overlay (F12 by default when you are in game and using Steam).

 - Create a list of your hard earned achievements.

-- Showcase the badges that you've earned from completed Steam trading card collections.
+- Showcase the badges you've earned from completed Steam trading card collections.

-- Display your favorite Steam community group that you've joined.
+- Display your favorite Steam community group you belong to - or joined.